vansjyo/Disaster-Management/README.md

 * datasets used or any exisiting information to be used.- basic facts regarding a specific disaster
 * what technologies are you using.nodejs mongodb html5 css
 - The web application will be developed using Node.js
-- HTML5 Geolocation API: For the purpose of tracking current loction
+- HTML5 Geolocation API: For the purpose of tracking current location